roko12345/bingo90Proto/README.md

 **Algorithm Logic explained:**

-The algorithm is designed to work in three phases:
+The algorithm is designed to work as follows:
 1. Create a strip with all empty values (represented by zeros)
 2. Create a Hashmap which contains all 90 numbers which we need to insert.
 Key value pairs in the map will be:
      0 -> (1,...,9)